 The title of this article may strike you, but let me explain.
-For years, I've had people ask me, "do you know Ruby", "do you know PHP", and things like "I didn't know you knew Haskell"; the big answer to these questions is that it really does not matter!
+For years, I've had people ask me, "do you know Ruby", "do you know PHP", and things like "I didn't know you knew Java"; the big answer to these questions is that it really does not matter!
 You may be thinking otherwise, but let me ramble on a bit.

 The most powerful source of information